Security and 2FA

-Your agency is responsible for configuring your network to connect with the Amazon Web Services GovCloud via VPN.
+Your agency is responsible to provide the means for users to receive the 2FA code in order to login (see above explanation).
 You may incur costs related to hardware or software necessary to accomplish this.
 These costs are not covered by the grant or the user fees, but it should only be a one time cost if any.
 The contract is for 5 years (the counter starts the day it is deployed in your agency).

 What will it cost after the initial 5 year contract?